aramboyajyan/todo-model/README.md

 #### ?

-Task that needs to be thought about (e.g. figure out a way how execute something), or simply something that might be removed from the list.
+Task that needs to be thought about (e.g. figure out a way how execute something), or simply something that might be removed from the list (e.g. not sure if it's really needed).

 #### !